🏢Agent Office

 Pixel Mini Michael beside a successful local AI agent dashboard chat

-Hermes simple flow
+Hermes native-local flow

 Hermes Agent on Mac — complete beginner path

-1. Easiest option: use Hermes Desktop
+1. Easiest native option: use Hermes Desktop

 Download and run the Hermes Desktop installer from the official Hermes Agent website.
 This is the recommended Mac path because it installs the desktop app and command-line tool together.